-The chart below shows Quebec's tax rates for 2020.
+The chart below shows Quebec's tax rates for 2021 tax season.

 Before you can be eligible to pay remittances as an employer in Canada, you must have registered your business, confirmed your business number, and opened a payroll account with the CRA.

 After all necessary information has been gathered from your employees through the TD1 form and all deductions have been accurately deducted, you can then go ahead with paying remittances to the CRA.